adarshatimsina/adarshatimsina/ReadMe.md

 ## Hi!
 There 👋
 <img align="right" src="https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif" alt="coding gif" width="250" autoplay>

   I am Adarsha Timsina.
-I'm currently trying to learn coding.💻 <br/>
+I'm currently trying to learn coding and programmming.💻 <br/>

  <blockquote>Information is power.
 But like all power, there are those who want to keep it for themselves.